nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Examples:
 * `list`<br>
   `mark 2`<br>
-  Marks the 2nd task in the task book as done.
+  Marks the 2nd task in the task book as completed.
 * `find CS2103` <br>
   `mark 1`<br>
-  Marks the 1st task in the results of the `find` command as done.
+  Marks the 1st task in the results of the `find` command as completed.

 #### Unmark a task as done : `unmark`
 Unmarks the task identified by the index number used in the last task listing.<br>
-Format: `unmark INDEX`
+Format: `UNmark INDEX [MORE_INDEX]`

 > Selects the task and marks the task as done at the specified `INDEX`.
   The index refers to the index number shown in the most recent listing.<br>